hashicorp/nomad/website/source/api/json-jobs.html.md

 ```

 In the above example we have asked Nomad to retain 3 rotated files for both
-`stderr` and `stdout` and size of each file is 10MB.
+`stderr` and `stdout` and size of each file is 10 MB.
 The minimum disk space that
-would be required for the task would be 60MB.
+would be required for the task would be 60 MB.

 ### Artifact